Nonparametric estimates of pricing functionals: Introduction

 The focus of this work is somewhat different from that of \cite{AL}, whose main aim is to estimate the so-called state-price density.
-However, such estimates are obtained by the second derivative with respect to the strike price of (estimates of) the pricing functional for European call options, and the main (practical) application seems to be pricing anyway.
-On the other hand, the main terms of comparison used in \cite{AL} are methods based on neural networks and on implied binomial trees, and empirical tests are done in a very different way: observed option prices over a period of nine months are aggregated to construct a Nadaraya-Watson estimator of the implied volatility surface, seen as a function of underlying's futures price, strike, and time to maturity.
-This estimator is then used to \emph{forecast} prices of European call options with strike prices within a certain range at five later dates, namely from one to twenty days in the future.
+However, such estimates are obtained by the second derivative with respect to the strike price of (estimates of) the pricing functional for European call options, and their main (practical) application seems to be pricing anyway.
+On the other hand, the main terms of comparison used in \cite{AL} are rather involved methods based on neural networks and on implied binomial trees, and empirical tests are done in a very different way: observed option prices over a period of nine months are aggregated to construct a Nadaraya-Watson estimator of the implied volatility surface, seen as a function of underlying's futures price, strike, and time to maturity.
+This estimator is then used to \emph{forecast} prices of European call options (with strike prices within a certain range) at five later dates, namely from one to twenty days in the future.

-We have not been able to find in the literature any empirical study where observed option prices over different dates are \emph{not} aggregated, nor a discussion about the practical aspects of non-parametric estimation of pricing functionals, for the mere purpose of pricing \emph{plain vanilla} European options.
-Our goal is to try and answer some elementary questions in this regard, on the basis of a simple out-of-sample analysis.
+We have not been able to find in the literature neither empirical studies where observed option prices over different dates are \emph{not} aggregated, nor a discussion about the practical aspects of non-parametric estimation of pricing functionals, for the mere purpose of pricing \emph{plain vanilla} European options.\footnote{One can find, however, articles that use non-parametric methods to study related problems, without aggregating option prices across days.
+For instance, \cite{JR96} estimate the risk-neutral density and \cite{Beare} test the monotonicity of the pricing kernel.} Our goal is to try and answer some basic fundamental questions in this regard, on the basis of an extensive out-of-sample analysis.